hwracosta/Multithreaded-File-Uploader/README.md

 ### Why Threads Matter

 #### Feasibility Without Threads:
 - **UI Freezing:** Without threads, the UI would become unresponsive during uploads, leading to a poor user experience.
+Files would be uploaded sequentially.
 - **Limited Functionality:** Features like pause, resume, and cancel would not be feasible without threads.
+- **With Threads:** Each file's upload runs on separate threads, ensuring smooth UI performance and user interaction.

 #### Proof of Concept:
 This project demonstrates the practical use of threads in: